Court docs: Man left woman to die from overdose in alley, didn’t report death - NewsBreak

 Investigators spoke to Robinson on Aug.
 17. He told police he didn’t see Williams on the day she disappeared.
 In Robinson’s account, he’d been hanging out with another woman that day, although police were unable to identify that individual.

 Investigators also learned phone records put Robinson near the alley around 5 a.m. on Aug.
 14. The timing and location matched that of the Aug.
 14 surveillance video.
-Robinson is also known to frequent the area, police said.‘Tomorrow will be the biggest wakeup call of your life’: Man sent chilling message before killing ex-girlfriend, police say
+Robinson is also known to frequent the area, police said.Court docs: Mother charged in toddler’s fentanyl homicide

 Phone records also showed Robinson and Williams contacted each other multiple times in the days leading up to her death.
 There were 17 contacts between the two on Aug.
 7, six contacts on Aug.
 8, 13 contacts on Aug.
 9 and zero on Aug.
 10. The two contacted each other 19 times on Aug.
 11, with the last one timestamped at 8:33 p.m., according to court documents.